-However, further study is needed to learn how long remission from UC may last after a fecal transplant.
-These procedures are not currently used to treat UC outside use in clinical trials.
+Further study is needed to learn how long remission from UC may last after a fecal transplant.
+These procedures are not used to treat UC outside clinical trials.

-There’s no cure for UC, but there are many methods that can help manage the condition and reduce flares, including:
+No cure exists for UC, but there are many methods that can help manage the condition and reduce flares, including:

-- taking medications, like corticosteroids, biologic drugs, and immunomodulators
+- taking medications, like corticosteroids, biological drugs, and immunomodulators

 - using natural remedies, such as probiotics